Virtual Natural History Museum schools pilot

 In an effort to find a solution, the Virtual Natural History Museum (V-NHM) is a novel engagement project that aims to consolidate palaeontological multimedia into a single educational resource.
 The website takes the form of a giant computer game museum which visitors can explore, just as they would a physical museum, viewing digital versions of fossils and other items you’d find in a museum as they go.
 It will be free to use, and won’t require any specialised software.
 Anyone with an internet connection will be able access world-class natural history collections and learn about fossils and past environments, from wherever they are.

 In order to understand how the team behind the museum can continue to create this exciting new resource in a way that will best suit schools and teachers, we are engaging with teachers and students from primary and secondary schools, as well as science communicators, in research to find out where they should go next.
 The V-NHM project is hosted by the University of Bristol, with UWE Bristol leading this pilot research to inform its future development.

-For more information about this research, please email Dr Laura Hobbs at firstname.lastname@example.org; to find out more about the Virtual Natural History Museum please contact the project lead, Dave Marshall at email@example.com.
+To find out more about the Virtual Natural History Museum please contact the project lead, Dave Marshall (firstname.lastname@example.org).